Guidance for small craft and yacht arrivals in New Zealand

 An Extended Notice of Arrival must also be submitted before you enter New Zealand’s waters.
 This is a requirement under the Maritime Order and must be provided at least 7 days (168 hours) before you arrive.
 You may be asked further questions after submitting this notice to help us prepare for your arrival.

-You must also provide the regular Advanced Notice of Arrival that is required to be provided to NZ Customs 48 hours in advance of your arrival.
-Once submitted you will receive an Arrival Guide outlining the arrivals process and what you need to do.
-Download the form and send it to email@example.com.
+You must also provide the regular Advanced Notice of Arrival that is required to be provided to NZ Customs no later than 48 hours before entering NZ Territorial waters.

-Ensure you complete all the necessary Customs, Ministry of Health and Ministry for Primary Industries (biosecurity clearance) entry and documentation requirements prior to your arrival in New Zealand.
+Ensure you complete fully all the necessary Customs, Ministry of Health and Ministry for Primary Industries (Biosecurity) entry and documentation requirements prior to your arrival in New Zealand.

 Place of First Arrival